CritFailMods/Icarus-Mods/README.md

 **WORKSHOP ITEM REPAIRS: >> (Only included in FHComplete) <<**
 * All MXC, Shengong, and Inaris tools and weapons are repairable in-game at either the Machining Bench or Fabricator (depending on the item).
 Repairs will cost Exotic Ore in addition to 2 other materials.
+* New Larkwell items buffed to 70k health (was 40k), and added more stats to the items to make them better.
+See Workshop in-game for more details.

 **POWER NETWORK & FUEL: >> (Only included in FHComplete) <<**
 * Biofuel Generator and Solar Panel both support a power network of 50,000 (up from 5,000)